boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 To obtain `keys`, follow these steps:

-1. Go to the Bing Maps `Dev` Center at  https://www.bingmapsportal.com/.
+1. Go to the Bing Maps `Dev` Center at the following link: [Bing Maps](https://www.bingmapsportal.com/).

 2. Register or sign in using your Microsoft account.